Guides

 No credit card needed.

-FAQ about how to fix shallow breathing
+Common Questions about how to fix shallow breathing (FAQ)

-What causes shallow breathing and how do I fix it?
 Everyday shallow breathing is often a habit of tension.
 The belly, ribs, and jaw hold quietly, frequently from stress or hours hunched at a desk, so the breath stays high and small.
 You fix shallow breathing by softening those areas with slow attention so a fuller breath can return, rather than by forcing large breaths, which usually adds effort and tension.

-Is shallow breathing dangerous, and when should I worry?
 Habitual, comfortable shallow breathing tied to stress or posture is common and not an emergency.
 But breathing has medical causes too.
 See a doctor promptly if breathlessness is new, sudden, or worsening, or comes with chest pain, dizziness, a persistent cough, wheezing, or blue lips.
 When in doubt, get it checked.

-How often should I practice this breathing work?
 A few minutes once or twice a day is plenty, and short pauses through the day help too.
 Gentle breath awareness rewards little and often far more than one long session.
 If it ever makes you lightheaded, stop, breathe normally, and make it smaller next time.

-How long until my breathing feels fuller?
 Many people feel a lower, slower breath within the same few minutes.
 A steadier change, where easier breathing becomes your default, usually builds over a few weeks of relaxed, regular practice, as the body unlearns the habit of holding.

-How is this different from deep breathing exercises?
 Deep breathing exercises often ask you to take big, measured breaths to a count.
 This approach does the opposite: it softens the holding first and lets a fuller breath arrive by itself, so you are not adding effort.
 For most people that feels calmer and is easier to keep up.

-When should I see a professional about my breathing?
 See a doctor if shallow or difficult breathing is persistent, worsening, or interferes with daily life, or if it comes with chest tightness, palpitations, dizziness, or a cough.
 A professional can rule out asthma, anxiety disorders, or other causes and guide you safely.

 See the program